 Simply work the paste into the spot with a soft cloth, and if soils remain after working it in, let it sit for a few hours.
 Come back and apply a little more paste, work it in and wipe clean.

 Water spots can be removed from leather by moistening the area again with a little water, then letting it dry or gently blowing dry.
 Never place leather in the sun to dry.

-To remove road salt from leather (could be on shoes, coat, etc.), try this simple recipe:
+To remove road salt from leather (could be on shoes, coat, etc.):

 1 part water